Bg

 • Asleep: 7:45 PM

-Your baby may have transitioned to , or will be doing so soon.
-Once a baby has dropped the fourth nap, most need 2 - 3 hours of awake time in between sleep periods in order to be sufficiently tired but not overtired.
-You may be worrying about a or around this time (especially after going through the ) but don't fret!
-Short naps are still very common and appropriate for a 5 month old baby’s sleep schedule, so don’t worry if your baby isn’t there yet when it comes to long, predictable naps.
+Your baby may have transitioned to, or will be doing so soon.
+Once a baby has dropped the fourth nap, most need 2 - 3 hours of awake time between sleep periods to be sufficiently tired but not overtired.
+You may worry about a” or” around this time (especially after going through the”) but don't fret!
+Short naps are still very common and age-appropriate for a 5 month old baby’s sleep schedule. so don’t worry if your baby isn’t taking long, predictable naps at this point.

 The common range is 3 - 4 for a 5 month old nap schedule.
-Some babies will still need 4 naps a day at 5 months old, which is okay.
-Once a baby is able to stay awake for longer periods, they’ll need just 3 naps a day.
-We find that babies who are able to fall asleep independently at naptime are more likely to link their sleep cycles and comfortably stay awake for longer periods, meaning fewer naps that are longer in duration.
+Some babies will still need 4 naps a day at 5 months old, which is OK.
+Once a baby is able to stay awake for longer periods, they’ll transition to 3 naps a day.
+We find that babies who fall asleep independently at naptime are more likely to link their sleep cycles and comfortably stay awake for longer periods, which typically leads to fewer naps each day.

 Morning rise7:00 AM